realslacker/Redirector-Plugin/README.md

 in your Administration section.

 *Please Note:
+This plugin requires that you install Installer Helper to install or remove the plugin.*

+*SQLite Users:
 This plugin has SQLite enabled, however it has not been tested.
 If you are running WolfCMS with SQLite and find an issue (or not) please let me know.*